-Coaching veteran Brian Jankowski is in his third season as an assistant coach with Ohio State.
+Coaching veteran Brian Jankowski is in his fourth season as an assistant coach with Ohio State.
 Jankowski joined the Buckeyes after spending five seasons as an assistant coach at Dayton.

 In his first season, Jankowski helped the Buckeyes to their first outright Big Ten championship in program history and was part of Walker-Hock’s staff that earned United Soccer Coaches Midwest Region Staff of the Year accolades.
 Nikki Walts garnered Big Ten Midfielder of the Year honors while Morgan Wolcott was named the conference’s Defender of the Year and Sammy Edwards joined the duo on the All-Big Ten team.
 In addition, Wolcott was named a United Soccer Coaches Second Team All-American while Walts earned United Soccer Coaches Second Team All-American honors.